prince0010/laravel-book-review/README.md

 ## Book Review Laravel

+> ## Clone Repository
+> click code in the upper right of the Repository and click Code
+* Copy the HTTPS link
+* go to the terminal and type this: git clone 'HTTPS_LINK'
+* next is : cd Folder_Name_of_the_Repository
+* and : code .

+## In the VsCode Terminal or the Terminal with the Directory in it

 > Start the local development Server : 'php artisan serve'
 > Go to the Database, I used adminer here and create a database name : 'laravel-book-review'
 > and migrate the fake datas : 'php artisan migrate'